decred/dcrdex/docs/wiki/Native-BTC-Wallet-Recovery-and-Rescanning.md

 In addition to reinitializing or rescanning the BTC wallet.db file, you may also remove all of the chain data files to force resynchronization of all blockchain data used by the neutrino service that powers the wallet.
 To do this, shutdown DEX and delete all of the files in `assetdb/btc/mainnet/` (for mainnet), including `neutrino.db`, `reg_filter_headers.bin`, `block_headers.bin`, and `wallet.db`.
 You may keep `peers.json` to help with bootstrapping when you restart, but it may be deleted too.

-Next, startup DEX and go to the Wallet page. [open the wallet settings](#opening-the-btc-wallet-settings) and click `Submit` after ensuring it is currently showing the `Native` wallet option as in the [first section's screenshot](#reinitializing-the-native-btc-wallet).
+Next, startup DEX and go to the Wallet page. [open the wallet settings](#opening-the-btc-wallet-settings) and click `Recover` after ensuring it is currently showing the `Native` wallet option as in the [first section's screenshot](#reinitializing-the-native-btc-wallet).